NOTICE: Licensing APPLICATION PERIOD EXPIRED JUNE 1, 2020

 Montana State Hemp License and Fees

-Hemp growers in the Fort Belknap Indian Community (FBIC) do not need to apply for a MT State Hemp License.
-Instead, these growers will license through the Fort Belknap Agriculture Office.
+Hemp growers in the Fort Belknap Indian Community (FBIC) and the Blackfeet Nation do not need to apply for a MT State Hemp License.
+Instead, these growers will license through the Fort Belknap Agriculture Office or Blackfeet Homeland Security Office.
 The FBIC’s plan was approved by the USDA on January 27, 2020.
-Please refer to the Fort Belknap Indian Community website for more information or call (406) 353-2205.
-Any person applying for a license to grow hemp within the boundaries of any tribal reservation must contact the corresponding tribe for permission and/or to determine whether to apply with the state or the tribe.
+The Blackfeet Nation Tribal Council's plan was approved on April 16, 2020.
+For more information on applying for a license to grow hemp within the boundaries of any tribal reservation, please contact the corresponding tribe for permission and/or to determine whether to apply with the state or the tribe.

 The hemp planting license application period for the 2020 growing season expired effective Monday, June 1, 2020.
 The 2020 Indoor/Outdoor License is valid from the time of issuance until April 30, 2021.
 Late applications will not be accepted.